matthigger/gradescope_mean/doc/config.md

         drop low:
             hw: 1

 The above configuration waives the lowest homework assignment per each student.
-Any category listed here should be included in the `category/weight` parameter above, though they needn't be listed if no assignments are to be waived.
+Any category listed here must be included in the `category/weight` parameter above.
 By [default](../gradescope_mean/config.yaml) no assignments will be dropped from any category.

 ## Category/Late Penalty